davidgirdhar/Notes/react/hooks/hooks.md

 ```

 here in color we set our default value and with of setcolor function we can update it's value.
 You can use amy name just like of a variable.

+### Real DOM vs Virtual DOM

+  Real DOM-> Where we change one element suppose h1 then whole DOM gets updated, while in virtual DOM only certain parts get reload when that part gets update.